doserjef/Switzerland24-Spatial-Workshop/README.md

 - `11-spatial-multi-species-nmix.R`: a brief lecture discussing the three multi-species N-mixture model types (regular, latent factor, spatial factor) that can currently be fit in `spAbundance`.
-- `12-hierarchical-distance-sampling.pdf`: **to be added shortly**.
+- `12-hierarchical-distance-sampling.pdf`: lecture providing a brief
-  Lecture providing a brief overview of hierarchical distance sampling for abundance/density estimation, including both nonspatial and spatial forms.
+  overview of hierarchical distance sampling for abundance/density estimation, including both nonspatial and spatial forms.
 - `13-multi-species-HDS.pdf`: a brief lecture discussing the three multi-species HDS model types (regular, latent factor, spatial factor) that can currently be fit in `spAbundance`.